 The world of sake (seishu) is diverse and delicious.
 This Japanese rice-brewed alcohol is the country's official national drink, and brewers have been perfecting it for at least 1,500 years based on a unique sake-making process using koji mold.

 Brewing anything for so long will inevitably lead to variations, both in production techniques and specialty styles.
-Types of sake have proliferated over the years, resulting in a unique classification system overseen by Japan's National Tax Agency.
+Different types of sake have proliferated over the years, resulting in a unique classification system overseen by Japan's National Tax Agency.

 At its core, sake is categorized first by type, then by grade.
-We're exploring this multi-branch family tree of Japanese sake so you can understand this treasured alcoholic beverage's unique lineage — plus discover your new favorite type of sake.
+We'll explore this multi-branch family tree of Japanese sake so that you can understand this treasured alcoholic beverage's unique lineage — plus discover your new favorite type of sake.

 What Are the Different Types of Sake?